2140data/react-btcpay-paybutton/README.md

   An array that defines the set of currencies that you can add to the dropdown.
 For example, you can set it to `['BTC', 'USD']` to enable Bitcoin and U.S. Dollar as options.
 This is a required field.

 - **`defaultPaymentMethod`**:
   Specifies the payment method that should be pre-selected when the component loads.
 For example, setting this to `'SATS'` would make Lightning Network the initially selected payment method.
+This is a required field.

 - **`mode`**:
   The display mode of the BTCPay form.
 Select: 'Fixed', 'Custom', or 'Slider'.
+This is a required field.

 - **`inputMin`**:
   Specifies the minimum amount that can be entered in the input field.
+This is a required field.

 - **`inputMax`**:
   Specifies the maximum amount that can be entered in the input field.
+This is a required field.

 - **`sliderMin`**:
   Specifies the minimum value for the payment slider.
+This is a required field.

 - **`sliderMax`**:
   Specifies the maximum value for the payment slider.
+This is a required field.

 - **`submitBtnText`**:
   The text displayed on the submit button.
 For example, setting this prop to `'Pay Now'` would change the button text to 'Pay Now'.
+This is a required field.

 - **`showImage`**:
   Choose to show or hide the button image.
-Options: {true} or {false}
+Options: {true} or {false} This is a required field.

 - **`imageSize`**:
   Specifies the height for the button image (BTCPay Server logo).
 Defaults: 40px, 46px, 57px